genesiscommunitysuccess/docs/versioned_docs/version-previous/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 To define a field, supply a unique `name` and `type`.
 There are also [optional parameters](#optional-parameters) you can specify, such as default value and non-nullable.
 (Some options are only relevant for certain types.)

 For example, here we define two fields.
 In the first, we simply supply the field type (STRING).
-In the second, we supply the type as ENUM, specify the two possible values for the field, and then a default value:
+In the second, we supply the type as `ENUM`, specify the two possible values for the field, and then a default value:

 ```kotlin
 fields {